ruihao-li/ruihao-li.github.io/content/blog/ibm-spring-challenge-1/index.md

 <img src="Trot_error.svg" width=70%/ class="center">

-Yay 🎉!
+Yay :tada:!
 The trotter error decreases as the number of Trotter steps increases, suggesting that we have indeed implemented Trotterization correctly.

 So here comes the end of the first part.
 In the next post, we will see how we can use the Trotterized quantum circuit that we just built to study phenomena including the quantum random walk and Anderson localization on a 1D quantum chain.
 Stay tuned!